nikitavoloboev/data/docs/looking-back/2023/2023-march.md

 ## Watched

 I did get to watch [Scenes from a Marriage](https://trakt.tv/shows/scenes-from-a-marriage-2021) with my partner and loved it.
-It reaffirmed to me that all issues in relation stem from miscommunication or lack of it.
+It reaffirmed to me that most issues in relationships stem from miscommunication or lack of it.
 Also showed well how being hurt really bad once by someone closes you of to ever be fragile again with that person.

 ## Listened